0wlympus/BrainTree/README.md

 ## Legacy PHP Support

 Version [2.40.0](https://github.com/braintree/braintree_php/releases/tag/2.40.0) is compatible with PHP 5.2 and 5.3.
-You can find it on our releases page.
+You can find it on the releases page.

 ## Documentation